 You need to give them a right to reply – is this a fair representation of what happened?

 Expect defensiveness!
-Any normal person will feel affronted when given negative feedback by someone senior to them.
-They may deny, cry, or simply become enraged.
-Any of these is a completely normal response.
-And importantly, remember that there is no right time to give negative feedback.
-If Jessica gets angry, that is not because you didn’t pick the appropriate moment, it’s because it’s a shameful, embarrassing, awkward experience for her.
-It’s fine for her to get upset or defensive.
+Any average person will feel affronted when given negative feedback by someone senior to them.
+They may deny, cry, or become enraged.
+Any of these is an entirely normal response.
+And importantly, remember there is no right time to give negative feedback.
+If Jessica gets angry, that is not because you didn’t pick the appropriate moment; it’s a shameful, embarrassing, awkward experience for her.
+It’s okay for her to get upset or defensive.

 7: Provide suggestions

 “Jessica, can I make a suggestion?
-Next time you are a referring a patient, try to push all the other stressors going on in the department out of your mind.
-Focus on the fact that both you, and the receiving doctor have the patient’s best interest at heart.
+Next time you refer a patient, try to push all the other stressors in the department out of your mind.
+Focus on the fact that you and the receiving doctor have the patient’s best interest at heart.
 And try to see where they are coming from.
 Let’s meet again in two weeks to see how things are going.”

 8: Be sensitive